iFAST share price is up 26% in the last month which has led to many questions about the company. Here are 3 common misconceptions:

 Myth 3: iFAST is an expensive stock

-iFAST is trading at 35x trailing earnings or 26x trailing earnings if we exclude losses from Singapore operations.
+iFAST is trading at 35x trailing earnings or 26x trailing earnings if we exclude losses from China operations.
 A 35x trailing PE is at the higher end of the company’s historical valuation but I’m happy to hold on to my shares because earnings should compound at 20-30% over the next five years even if they don’t get a Singapore banking license.

 In short, winners win.
 I wouldn’t rush to buy a full position at current levels but a 1/3 position at 35x PE seems like a fair price for a fintech company which grew 84% during a global pandemic!